-"Reserve Life Index" or "RLI" means the amount obtained by dividing the quantity of proved plus probable reserves as at the end of the previous year, by the annualized production of petroleum, natural gas and natural gas liquids from those reserves, in the following year, as projected in the Reserve Report.
+"Reserve Life Index" or "RLI" means the amount obtained by dividing the quantity of proved plus probable reserves as at December 31, 2007, by the annualized production of petroleum, natural gas and natural gas liquids from those reserves in 2007.

-"Reserve Report" means, collectively, the report prepared by the Independent Reserve Engineering Evaluators dated January 1, 2007 evaluating the crude oil, natural gas liquids and natural gas reserves of the Operating Subsidiaries as at December 31, 2006, in accordance with the standards contained in the COGE Handbook and the reserve definitions contained in NI 51-101.
+"Reserve Report" means, collectively, the report prepared by the Independent Reserve Engineering Evaluators evaluating the crude oil, natural gas liquids and natural gas reserves of the Operating Subsidiaries as at December 31, 2007, in accordance with the standards contained in the COGE Handbook and the reserve definitions and other requirements contained in NI 51-101.

-"Reserve Value" means, for any petroleum and natural gas property at any time, the present worth of all of the estimated pre-tax cash flow net of capital expenditures from the proved plus probable reserves shown in the Reserve Report for such property, discounted at 10% and using forecast price and cost assumptions (a common benchmark in the oil and natural gas industry).
+"Reserve Value" means, for any petroleum and natural gas property at any time, the present worth of all of the estimated pre-tax cash flow net of capital expenditures from the proved plus probable reserves shown in the Reserve

+Report for such property, discounted at 10% and using forecast price and cost assumptions (a common benchmark in the oil and natural gas industry).